6 Important Things to Do Before Buying a Home in Italy - Discover Northern Italy

 Otherwise, once the sale of the house is final, you’ll be responsible for making the potentially costly fixes before moving ahead with your renovation project.

-We had one small thing that was irregular and, fortunately, the seller was proactive about taking care of this and presenting us with all the updated documentation.
+We had one small thing that was irregular and, fortunately, the seller had been proactive about taking care of this and presented us with all the updated documentation.

 If you’re at all unsure about or uncomfortable with the process, first check this page with all of my buying a house in Italy resources.